Christopher Wilson named interim U.S. attorney for Eastern District of Oklahoma

 The appointment became effective Dec.
 26 and will continue for a period of 120 days.

-Wilson has been the acting U.S. attorney for the Eastern District pursuant to the Federal Vacancies Reform Act of 1998 since March 1, 2021.
-Prior to his designation as acting U.S. attorney, Wilson was the first assistant U.S. attorney and previously served as chief of the criminal division.
+Wilson has been the acting U.S. attorney for the Eastern District pursuant to the Federal Vacancies Reform Act of 1998 since March 1.
+Prior to his designation as acting U.S. attorney, Wilson was the first assistant U.S. attorney and previously served as chief of the district's Criminal Division.

 Wilson has been an assistant U.S. attorney for the Eastern District of Oklahoma since 2006.
-As a federal prosecutor, Wilson handled a wide variety of criminal matters including terrorism, violent crime, firearms, white collar, public corruption, narcotics, and child exploitation.
+As a federal prosecutor, he handled a wide variety of criminal matters, including terrorism, violent crime, firearms, white collar crimes, public corruption, narcotics and child exploitation.

 In 2018, Wilson received the Executive Office of United States Attorneys Director’s Award for Superior Performance in Indian Country.

-Wilson, a lifelong resident of Oklahoma, received a bachelor's of science degree from Oklahoma Christian College in 1986, graduating summa cum laude, and his law degree with distinction from the University of Oklahoma College of Law in 1989.
+Wilson, a lifelong resident of Oklahoma, received a bachelor of science degree from Oklahoma Christian College in 1986, graduating summa cum laude, and a law degree with distinction from the University of Oklahoma College of Law in 1989.